-3.6.1 An MCC shall monitor the performance of its LUT(s) to determine degradation of its operational capability.
-LUT monitoring guidance is provided in document C/S A.003 (System monitoring and reporting).

-3.6.2 An MCC shall monitor the LUT/MCC communication link.
-The LUT/MCC communication link may be actively monitored (i.e., sending periodic test messages), or passively monitored (e.g., monitoring the time delay between the forecast loss of signal at the LUT and the reception of the alert data at the MCC, or the LUT/MCC data transfer time).

-3.6.3 An MCC shall monitor its own operation to ensure availability and to avoid distributing unreliable or corrupted data.

-3.6.4 An MCC shall have the capability to monitor external communications with other MCCs, SPOCs or RCCs.

-3.6.5 An MCC shall immediately notify all other MCCs if it is unable to receive, process, and transmit data according to Cospas-Sarsat specifications.

-Any anomaly detected that might affect the Cospas-Sarsat System shall immediately be reported in accordance with documents C/S A.001 (DDP) and C/S A.003 (System monitoring and reporting), and back-up procedures shall be implemented, as appropriate.
+- 3.6.1 An MCC shall monitor the performance of its LUT(s) to determine degradation of its operational capability.
+LUT monitoring guidance is provided in document C/S A.003 (System monitoring and reporting). - 3.6.2 An MCC shall monitor the LUT/MCC communication link.
+The LUT/MCC communication link may be actively monitored (i.e., sending periodic test messages), or passively monitored (e.g., monitoring the time delay between the forecast loss of signal at the LUT and the reception of the alert data at the MCC, or the LUT/MCC data transfer time). - 3.6.3 An MCC shall monitor its own operation to ensure availability and to avoid distributing unreliable or corrupted data. - 3.6.4 An MCC shall have the capability to monitor external communications with all of its data recipients. - 3.6.5 An MCC shall immediately notify all other MCCs if it is unable to receive, process, and transmit data according to Cospas-Sarsat specifications. - 3.6.6 Any anomaly detected that might affect the Cospas-Sarsat System shall immediately be reported in accordance with documents C/S A.001 (DDP) and C/S A.003 (Cospas-Sarsat System Monitoring and Reporting), and back-up procedures shall be implemented, as appropriate.